 Be sure to have your health insurance identification card and a claim form with you while traveling.

-Medicare does not provide coverage for hospital or medical costs outside the United States, so senior citizens may want to contact the AARP for information about foreign medical care coverage with Medicare supplement plans.
+Medicare does not provide coverage for hospital or medical costs outside the United States.
+Senior citizens may want to contact the AARP for information about foreign medical care coverage with Medicare supplement plans.

 Be sure to complete the information page on the inside of your passport, providing the name, address, and telephone number of someone to contact in case of emergency.
 This will help to facilitate identification in case of an accident.

-If you have a pre-existing medical condition, carry a letter from your primary care doctor describing the condition and any prescription medications you are currently taking, including generic names for these drugs.
+If you have a pre-existing medical condition, carry a letter from your primary healthcare provider describing the condition and any prescription medicines you are currently taking.
+These should include generic names for these medicines.

-Be sure to bring any medications you are taking with you outside the United States in their clearly labeled original containers.
-Some medications are considered to be illegal narcotics in foreign countries, so you may want to check with the foreign embassy of the country you are visiting to be sure.
+Be sure to bring any medicines you are taking with you outside the United States in their clearly labeled original containers.
+Some medicines are considered to be illegal narcotics in foreign countries.
+You may want to check with the foreign embassy of the country you are visiting to be sure.

-Lists of English-speaking foreign doctors can be obtained form the International Association for Medical Assistance to Travelers.
+Lists of English-speaking foreign healthcare providers can be obtained from the International Association for Medical Assistance to Travelers.

-Contact the nearest U.S. embassy or consulate for a list of local doctors and medical facilities.
+Contact the nearest U.S. Embassy or Consulate for a list of local healthcare providers and medical facilities.